SOLAR BELT · LOCAL JURISDICTION STATE

 | Corner | 45–55 psf | Corner zones of roof |

-Previous projects in Phoenix have required engineers to use Exposure C per local amendments/building officials, unless the Engineer of Record provides calculations proving Exposure B is acceptable.
-This is difficult due to "open patches" common throughout Arizona.
+Phoenix projects have required engineers to use Exposure C per local amendments unless the Engineer of Record provides calculations proving Exposure B is acceptable — difficult given "open patches" common throughout Arizona.

 | Category | Description | Arizona Application |